oscarpoppa/IBReal/README.md

 Exploring extended precision using Python 3 integers in a 100% Python library.

 IBReal represents a fully functional, memory-only-limited, arbitrary precision real number.
 Under the hood, it is 100% integer-based.
 It is naturally slow.
-All math operations are available in in-line mode (i.e. +=).

 its counterpart, IBComp, is an equally robust complex formulation based on IBReal.